vcl/vcl/modules/grid/README.md

 ## Classes

-- `vclGridRow`
+- `grid-row`
-- `vclGridSpan-1..15`: Column unit based grid spans.
+- `grid-span-1..15`: Column unit based grid spans.
-- `vclGridSpan-5p, 10p, 15p ...
+- `grid-span-5p, 10p, 15p ...
 100p`: Percentage based grid spans.
-- `vclGridSpan-gca`: Golden cut a.
+- `grid-span-gca`: Golden cut a.
-- `vclGridSpan-gcb`: Golden cut b.
+- `grid-span-gcb`: Golden cut b.
-- `vclGutterMargin`: margin at half gutter width, applicable to any element.
+- `gutter-margin`: margin at half gutter width, applicable to any element.
-- `vclGutterMarginTB`: Top/ bottom margin at half gutter width, applicable to any element.
+- `gutter-margin-t-b`: Top/ bottom margin at half gutter width, applicable to any element.
-- `vclGutterMarginLR`: Left/ right margin at half gutter width, applicable to any element.
+- `gutter-margin-l-r`: Left/ right margin at half gutter width, applicable to any element.

 ## Modifiers

-- `vclGridSpanCentered`: Vertically center a grid column if it is the only column.
+- `grid-span-centered`: Vertically center a grid column if it is the only column.

 ## Variables